jheftmann/unstack/README.md

 ## As a Small Victories Theme
 To use it as a Small Victories theme, go to https://github.com/smallvictories/developers.

+1. Download the Unstack theme files
+2. Create a new Small Victories site using the Feed Theme
+3. Replace the default `_sv_custom.js` and `_sv_custom.css` with the files from the Unstack Theme
+4. Add your own images (and other files) to your site folder.
+5. Optional: Add your own styles to `_sv_custom.css` if you want

+#### File types
+You can add images (.jpg, .png, .gif, .svg, etc.), .html, .md files.
+They will all follow the unstacking behavior.

 ## As a plugin
 1. Include `unstack.js` in your project.
 (You’ll also need jQuery.)
 ```